 Yael Valencia Aldana

-Yael was born on the Caribbean island of Trinidad and Tobago but grew up on the neighboring island of Barbados.
+Yael was born on the Caribbean island of Trinidad and Tobago and grew up on the neighboring island of Barbados.
 She moved to Brooklyn as a teenager.
 She hated high school and went to college at sixteen.
-She attended Simon’s Rock at Bard College in Massachusetts, where she earned her B.A. in Liberal Arts with a focus on Fine Arts.
+She attended Simon’s Rock at Bard College in Massachusetts, where she earned her B.A. in Liberal Arts with a focus in Fine Arts.
 She stayed in school for a very long time and earned two master’s degrees, including The previously mentioned M.F.A. and an M.A. in Women, Gender, and Sexuality.